Apiquet/STI_Robotic_Competition_Mechanics/README.md

 My responsibilities were:

-- modeling the collector mecanism to catch the bottles and the system to store them.
+- modeling the collector mecanism to catch the bottles and the system to store them: https://apiquet.com/2019/08/20/epfl-robotics-competition/

 - visual recognition using Python and/or C++ to recognize the bottles and guide the robot to them: https://apiquet.com/2019/06/02/visual-recognition/